Skip to main content

 4. Overactive bladder treatments

 Anticholinergics block the action of involuntary muscle movements that can make you feel like you need the restroom when you don’t.
-That’s a positive when you’re dealing with a urinary tract infection, incontinence, or poor bladder control.
+That’s a positive when you’re dealing with incontinence or poor bladder control.
 Unfortunately, they have a side effect that can spell trouble in the summer.
-Medications like Ditropan (oxybutynin) or Detrol (tolterodine) can reduce sweating which reduces your ability to cool off.
+Medications like Ditropan (oxybutynin) or Detrol (tolterodine) can reduce sweating, which reduces your ability to cool off.

 5. Stimulant medications for ADHD

 Certain prescriptions that treat attention deficit hyperactivity disorder (ADHD) fall into a class of medications known as stimulants.
-This includes well-known Rx’s such as Adderall (amphetamine/dextroamphetamine) and Ritalin (methylphenidate).
-These medications raise your body temperature, increasing risk for heat intolerance.
+This includes well-known medications such as Adderall (amphetamine/dextroamphetamine) and Ritalin (methylphenidate).
+These drugs raise your body temperature, increasing the risk of heat intolerance.

 On top of that, they physically constrict blood vessels and reduce blood flow to the skin.
 “In the heat, blood flow needs to be increased to the skin in order to cool the body down,” explains Anthony Puopolo, MD, board-certified physician and chief medical officer of LifeMD.
 Stimulant medications can prevent that reaction.